imperionite/cp1ms1/MS1.md

 ### Justification

-The project scope for Phase 1 has been carefully defined to focus on the core requirements of displaying employee information and performing basic salary calculations.
-This concise scope allows for focused development and efficient delivery within the given timeframe.
-While a full payroll system requires broader functionality, these are explicitly designated for future phases.
+The project scope is limited to presenting employee information and basic salary calculation due to the constraints of a single developer and a limited timeframe.
+More complex features, such as tax calculations and reporting, have been excluded due to their complexity and the need to maintain a manageable scope for Phase 1.
+The focus is on the core employee experience to ensure that the essential requirements are met effectively.

 <a name="ra"></a>